atharva-anand21/Mobile-Sales-BI-Project/README.md

 - Excel
 - DAX

-## Helpful dashboard for getting insights of sales.
+## Helpful dashboard for getting insights on sales.